-IT IS THE FIRST DAY OF BRITISH SUMMER TIME!!!!!!!!
-Hooray we made it 🙂 now most ponies and horses are enjoying being naked and covering themselves in mud, which means its time to get those rugs sorted and stored for another year.
-We have put together a handy guide to help you get your rugs sorted .
+Its that time of year when most ponies and horses are enjoying being naked, which means its time to get those rugs sorted and stored for another year.
+We have put together a handy guide to help you get your rugs organised and be your future friend .

 - Get all of your rugs out together in one big pile – and i mean EVERY SINGLE rug you own.
 Next go through the pile one rug at a time, rugs for cleaning put in one pile, damaged rugs put in another pile, rugs you will never use again in another pile, and finally clean rugs ready for use in a fourth pile.
 Be ruthless when doing this.

 - Go to the damaged rug pile and again go through each individual rug, assess the damage – is it worth keeping and repairing?
-If it is move it into the cleaning rug pile.
-If not place it in another (fifth pile) do this until all the damaged rugs have been sorted.
-Now with the ones you are not going to repair you can go through them again and cut off all the straps and buckles, keep these for spares, the rugs themselves you can cut the fabric up into squares to use for repairs, or ask your rug wash if they are any use to them. once you have finished put all the rugs in this pile into a bag ready for the tip.
+If it is move it into the cleaning rug pile, do this until all the damaged rugs have been sorted.
+Now with the ones you are not going to repair go through them again and cut off all the straps and buckles, keep these for spares, the rugs themselves you can cut the fabric up into squares to use for repairs, or ask your rug wash if they are any use to them.

-- The final pile of rugs you will never use again, decided if you want to sell them, if you do then you can advertise them on FB, eBay, local tack sales etc. If you do not want the hassle of selling them then ask local charities, most of them are always in need of rugs.
+- The final pile of rugs, the ones you will never use again, decide if you want to sell them, if you do then pop a list up at your yard first and see if anyone there wants them.
+You could also offer them for swop, for other bits of equipment you need.
+Again pop a list up at your yard and let people know what you have and what you want to swop it for.
+You can also advertise the rugs for sale on FB, eBay, local tack sales etc. If you do not want the hassle of selling them then ask local charities, most of them are always in need of rugs.

 Another way of washing your rugs is with a power hose, this way is quite time intensive but super fun and so rewarding to watch :).
 Make sure you have a large concrete area where you can lay the rug out flat, and again be sure to put a proper equine rug wash detergent in the power hose, and then give the rugs a good blast, you can literally see the dirt being blasted off – it is very therapeutic.
 Once the rug is clean, hang it over something to dry – the broom handle idea above will work for this too.
 Power hosed rugs need to be hung right up so they are not touching the floor, as they will be much wetter and need to allow the water to drip off.
 Power hosed rugs will also take longer to dry than than machine washed rugs, due to missing out on the spin cycle at the end of a machine wash.
 DO NOT be tempted to put the wet rugs in the machine on a spin cycle, the weight of them will probably break the drum.Power hosing is a great way if you do not have many rugs, however if you have a few rugs it is probably best to sent them away to be washed.